rjsf-team/react-jsonschema-form/README.md

 ), document.getElementById("app"));
 ```

-If a guarenteed fixed order is only important for some fields, you can insert a wildcard `"*"` item in your `ui:order` definition.
+If a guaranteed fixed order is only important for some fields, you can insert a wildcard `"*"` item in your `ui:order` definition.
 All fields that are not referenced explicitly anywhere in the list will be rendered at that point:

 ```js
 const uiSchema = {